gobbledygook88/gobbledygook88.github.io/_posts/2013-10-10-image-gallery-for-scribble-theme.md

 disqus: y
 ---

 While creating pages to showcase my work, I found the need for an image gallery.
-Since I had been away from web development for a long while, I set myself a challenge of creating a simple pure-JavaScript solution which suited the Scribble theme.
+Since I had been away from web development for a long while, I set myself a challenge of creating a simple JavaScript solution (no jQuery!) which suited the Scribble theme.

 The resulting gallery JavaScript plugin can be found [here](/javascripts/gallery.js).